 - Order of Proceedings.

-The Prosecution Team shall present the case by calling witnesses who shall be subject to cross-examination by the respondent or by his or her counsel.
+The Prosecution Team shall present the case by calling witnesses who shall be subject to cross-examination by the respondent or by their counsel.
 Members of the Honor Code Committee may ask additional questions based on the evidence presented in direct or cross-examination.

 - The respondent (or the respondent’s representative) shall present the respondent’s case.
 The respondent need not testify in person.
-The respondent, when he or she elects to testify, and other witnesses shall be subject to cross-examination by one member of the Prosecution Team.
+The respondent, when they elects to testify, and other witnesses shall be subject to cross-examination by one member of the Prosecution Team.
 Members of the Honor Code Committee may ask additional questions based on the evidence adduced in direct or cross-examination.

 - The Honor Code Committee may permit rebuttal evidence to be presented by the Prosecution Team, may permit the respondent (or the respondent’s representative) a rejoinder to such rebuttal, and shall permit final statements by the Prosecution Team and by the respondent (or the respondent’s representative).